Branjosef/immersive-mod-1-introduction-hashketball-review/README.md

 Note: Whoever goes first should talk through the `#game_hash` test.
 After that, the next person to go should try pair programming `#num_points_scored`.
-You can choose to talk through the code when it is your turn to go, but it is encouraged to pair program.
+You can choose to talk through the code when it is your turn to go, but we encourage you to did your toe into the waters of pair programming.

-### Step 3: After each method have a discussion amongst your table
+### Step 3: After each method, have a discussion amongst your table

 If you had a different solution or approach to solving this particular test, you should share your code.